Walmart shooting claims teen, young woman, father, mother

 Lorenzo Gamble, 43, of Chesapeake

-Gamble was a custodian on the overnight shift and had worked at Walmart for 15 years, The Washington Post reported.
+Gamble was a custodian on the overnight shift and had worked at Walmart for 15 years, the company said in a statement Tuesday.
+His greatest joys “were football and spending time with his two sons.”

-His parents Linda and Alonzo Gamble said he loved spending time with his two sons.
+Virginia Gov. Glenn Youngkin said during Monday's vigil that Gamble was “a man of few words” and “a man of strength, who loved and worked hard for his family.”

-“He just kept to himself and did his job,” Linda Gamble said.
-“He was the quiet one of the family.”
+Linda Gamble, his mother, told the AP on Sunday that she hadn't been able to do much of anything, including eat, because she missed him so much.

 ——